CiscoDevNet/terraform-provider-aci/website/docs/d/rest.html.markdown

 * `id` - dishtiguished name of object being managed.
 * `class_name` - class name of object being managed.
 * `content` - map of key-value pairs which represents the attributes for the object being managed.
-* `payload` - Freestyle JSON or YAML payload of object being managed.
 * `dn` - Distinguished name of object being managed.

 * `children` - Set of children of the object being managed.